Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Make and change to a temporary directory:
    1. For AAS ensure `sapinst` group exists `groupadd sapinst` then `sudo install -d -m 0777 <sid>adm -g sapinst "/tmp/aas_workdir"; cd $_`
 1. The [Access SWPM](#Access-SWPM) steps will need to be completed on the target VM before you can access SWPM
-1. Connect to the AAS Node as Root user and launch Software Provisioning Manager, shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input).
+1. Connect to the AAS Node as `root` user and launch Software Provisioning Manager, shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input).
 Ensure that you update <sap_component> to AAS
 1. Launch the required URL to access SWPM shown in [Software Provision Manager output](#Example-Software-Provision-Manager-output)
-1. Accept the security risk and authenticate with the systems ROOT user credentials
+1. Accept the security risk and authenticate with the systems `root` user credentials
 1. Navigate through the drop-down menu:
-    1. For AAS ""SAP S/4HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "High-Availability System" > "Additional Application Server Instance"
+    1. For AAS, "SAP S/4HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "High-Availability System" > "Additional Application Server Instance"
-1. On the Parameter Settings Screen Select "Custom" and click "Next"
+1. On the Parameter Settings Screen, select "Custom" and click "Next"
 1. Ensure the Profile Directory is set to `/sapmnt/<SID>/profile/` or  `/usr/sap/<SID>/SYS/profile` and click "Next"
 1. Set the Message Server Port to `36nn` where `nn` is the ASCS Instance number and click "Next"
 1. Set the Master Password for All Users and click "Next"